-Women make up about 23 percent of the HSSEAS undergraduate and graduate enrollment.
+Women make up about 25 percent of the UCLA Samueli undergraduate enrollment and 22 percent of the graduate enrollment.
 Today's opportunities for women in engineering are excellent, as both employers and educators try to change the image of engineering as a males-only field.
 Women engineers are in great demand in all fields of engineering.